| | |

 the First Amendment right of the demonstrators to use

+the roadway as a forum for political dissent.
 The day following this ruling, thousands marched in a

 solemn funeral procession to the gates of the Fort Benning